yashilanka/herbyCookie/README.md

 Personalize the options
 ----

-    // This is set by default
     btnText: "Got it!",              // The text of the button
     policyText: "Privacy policy",    // The text of the link
     text: "We use cookies to ensure you get the best experience on our website, if you continue to browse you'll be acconsent with our",                 // The text
     scroll: false,                   // Accept on scroll?
     link: "/policy.html"             // The link to the policy

 COPYRIGHT
 ====